 The face is made of marble as is the shell.
 The fountain top stones and the surrounding stones of the walkway are limestone which is prevalent throughout Portugal.

 So why isn’t the face Neptune or Poseidon, famous gods of water and oceans?
 Early on in Greek and Roman mythology, Poseidon and Neptune were distinct.
 Neptune was associated with freshwater and Poseidon, the sea.
 At some time in the BC era, Neptune and Poseidon became interchangeable as the god of the sea.
-When depicted in sculpture Poseidon and Neptune are never without a trident or similar motif, and I don’t see any sign of one anywhere near this Lisbon's face.
+When depicted in sculpture Poseidon and Neptune are never without a trident or similar motif, and there's no such image on this fountain.

 Duberticus is the Lusitanian god of fountains.
 Lusitanian god worship centered around the area that now includes Lisbon and predates the arrival of the Romans circa 200 BC.
 There are no known existing images of Duberticus.
 However, this farm is very old and the fountain is original to the farm.
 Many Portuguese consider their proud heritage to be Lusitanian, and the Lusitanians fought off Roman rule for decades, so fountains in this area are least likely to depict anything related to Rome.
 This just may be the only existing depiction of Duberticus!

 I just found this interesting related post info from 'VikingWidunder':